Stages of Enlightenment

-This is the stage commonly referred to as "enlightenment."
+This is the stage commonly referred to as enlightenment.
 As you will soon see, enlightenment is not the end of the road.
 There are two more stages after it.
 Some people in the Third Rank of Tozan believe they have arrived, and they may actually get stuck there for many years.
 As with all stages, if you stay there too long, it becomes another place of stuckness and stagnation.

 I entered the Third Rank of Tozan in late 2009.
 It lasted for one year, and it was everything I hoped for and more.
 There is a certain detachment that comes with being cathected in the Witness position, which makes it very compelling and wonderfully blissful because it separates you from the suffering of the ego.
 So I was quite distressed when it came to an end.
-As Zen master Genpo Roshi says, the Fourth Rank of Tozan feels like a "fall from grace."
+As Zen master Genpo Roshi says, the Fourth Rank of Tozan feels like a fall from grace.

 The Witness Perspective

 A kensho is a shocking experience of stepping out of your ego for just a moment.
-It feels like an eternity because this experience is outside of normal space/time.
+It feels like an eternity because the experience is outside of normal space/time.
 We call this the Transcendent.